The faculty of the College of Education are committed to fulfilling the following four major functions:

 Educational Leadership.
-This department provides programs in educational leadership, community college leadership, and workforce education leadership.
-Programs are designed to prepare administrators, supervisors, teachers, and other educational personnel for positions of leadership in school district offices; elementary, middle, or secondary schools; business and industry settings; and community college administrative positions.
+This department provides programs in educational leadership, teacher leadership, community college leadership, workforce education leadership, higher education leadership, and student affairs.
+Programs are designed to prepare administrators, supervisors, teachers, and other educational personnel for positions of leadership in school district offices; P-12 schools; business and industry settings; community colleges; and universities.
 The department offers the Master of Science, Master of Arts in Community College Teaching, Educational Specialist, and Doctor of Philosophy degrees.

 Instructional Systems and Workforce Development.
-This department offers the Bachelor of Science degree in industrial technology and information technology services, as well as the Master of Science in Technology, Master of Science in Instructional Technology, Educational Specialist, and Doctor of Philosophy degrees.
+This department offers the Bachelor of Science degree in industrial technology and information technology services, as well as the Master of Science in Instructional Technology, Educational Specialist, and Doctor of Philosophy degrees.
 It also offers a non-degree veterans certificate program, as well as minors in industrial technology and information technology services.
+Information technology services students receive training in the use of computer-based information systems, particularly software applications and hardware, and the creation and execution of technology user support.
+Industrial technology is involved with the education of supervisors or managers in advanced manufacturing and maintenance.
 Graduates are prepared with marketable technology skills to pursue careers in a variety of professional settings, including K-12 schools, higher education, and an array of industry and business environments.

 Kinesiology.
-This department offers the Bachelor of Science degree with concentration areas in health fitness studies, clinical exercise physiology, sport studies, and physical education/coaching.
-Physical education/coaching majors may also pursue an add-on teaching endorsement in health education and driver’s education by taking additional coursework.
+This department offers the Bachelor of Science degree with concentration areas in performance fitness, neuromechanics, clinical exercise physiology, sport administration, and physical education and coaching.
+Physical education and coaching majors may also pursue an add-on teaching endorsement in health education and driver’s education by taking additional coursework.
 The department also offers Master of Science and Doctor of Philosophy degrees.

 Music.
 This department offers the Bachelor of Music Education degree, with concentrations in vocal, instrumental, keyboard, and guitar.
 The department also offers a Bachelor of Arts degree in music for non-teaching majors (see the Arts & Sciences section for details on the B.A. in Music degree).
 The Famous Maroon Band, the University Chorus, and the Philharmonia Orchestra are university-wide organizations, and are integral parts of the Department of Music.
 The department also offers the Master of Music Education degree (M.M.E.).
 The M.M.E. is a 32-hour practitioner's degree focused, on advancing the knowledge and skills of the music educator in one of three specific tracks: Choral Music, Elementary Music, or Instrumental Music